NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 This is obviously just indicative.
-In particular the third step is only useful if the feature is susceptible to introduce some significant and hard to work-around regression (for example the addition of a new language builtin).
+In particular the third step is only useful if the feature is susceptible to introduce some significant and hard to work-around regression (for example if it requires some non-trivial changes in existing codepaths).
 Conversely, the second is useless if people have no compelling reason to switch the flag (for example a purely internal refactoring)